anuragkanwar/expense-tracker/apps/api/README.md

 ### Schema

-The database schema is defined in `@pocket-pixie/db` package:
+The database schema is defined in `./src/db` module:

 - **Students** - Student records with CRUD operations
 - **Users** - User authentication and profiles